Revision, Repair & Reversal of Botox and Fillers

 Can Facial Fillers be Dissolved, Reversed, or Removed?

 Worldwide there are dozens of reliable HLA products available.
-In the United States, the most popular are Juvederm, Voluma, Restylane, Perlane, and Belotero.
-These HLA products can all be dissolved to various degrees at any time using small amounts of Hyaluronidase.
-The effect of the enzyme begins almost immediately but takes several days to reach full effect.
-Once dissolved, a second treatment may be performed very conservatively to remove the remaining pockets of filler or a repeat treatment of fillers can be performed in a more appropriate manner.
+In the United States, the most popular are Juvederm, Voluma, Restylane, Perlane and Belotero.
+These HLA products can all be dissolved to various degrees at any time using small amounts of hyaluronidase.
+The effect of the enzyme begins almost immediately, but it takes several days to reach full effect.
+Once dissolved, a second treatment may be performed very conservatively to remove the remaining pockets of filler.
+A repeat treatment of fillers can also be performed in a more appropriate manner.

 Can I Fix, Remove, or Revise Silicone?

 Silicone can be used for facial augmentation in the form of an injectable filler or an implant.
 Silicone implants are simple to manage and do wonderfully for most patients.
 Silicone when used as an injection can be a bit tricky, however.
-Over the years, Silicone has been injected in all areas of the face, although more recently most patients receive injections for lip augmentation.
+Over the years, silicone has been injected in all areas of the face.
+More recently, most patients receive injections for lip augmentation.

-The benefit of Silicone is that it is a permanent filler and does not need to be placed repeatedly as HLA fillers do.
-This also happens to be the downside of Silicone, however, as when adverse outcomes arise they are a bit more difficult to resolve.
-The reactions may occur immediately or several years later and may be as subtle as irregular or granular appearing skin on the lips.
-The only non-invasive therapies that have demonstrated some improvement are Ultrasound or Radiofrequency treatments such as Ulthera, which occasionally can shrink the surrounding tissues when reactions occur.
+The benefit of silicone is that it is a permanent filler and does not need to be placed repeatedly as HLA fillers do.
+This also happens to be the downside of silicone, however.
+When adverse outcomes arise, they are a bit more difficult to resolve.
+The reactions may occur immediately or several years later.
+They may be as subtle as irregular or granular, appearing skin on the lips.
+The only non-invasive therapies that have demonstrated some improvement are ultrasound or radiofrequency treatments such as Ulthera.
+These treatments occasionally can shrink the surrounding tissues when reactions occur.
 Otherwise, small procedures are the most effective in improving the appearance.

 Common Issues Related to Over-Filling and Improper Placement

 At the Beverly Hills Center for Plastic & Laser Surgery, we are specialists dedicated to the face.
-Our profound understanding of the facial dynamic and commonly encountered issues with both invasive and non-invasive treatments has help us a leading figure and referral center for complications related to Injectable treatments.
+Our profound understanding of the facial dynamic and commonly encountered issues with both invasive and non-invasive treatments, has helped us as a leading figure and referral center for complications related to injectable treatments.
 In addition, our understanding of the face enables us to achieve results rarely seen elsewhere.
-Contact us todday to schedule a consultation for you or a family member.
+Contact us today to schedule a consultation for you or a family member.